Blockchain Database: A Comprehensive Guide

 Where is blockchain data stored?

-Private blockchain vs. database: are these same?
+Private blockchain vs. database: Are these the same?

 How can I use blockchain to build a database solution?